 Units on power poles will get their power from the poles.
 There are a couple of areas in West Bragg that have buried cables.
 However, there are above-ground connection boxes that we will use.
-We will be working with the residents/homeowners/homeowners associations and/or whomever else we need, to come up with elegant solutions to mount and power our equipment.
+We will be working with the residents/homeowners/homeowners associations and/or whomever else we need, to come up with solutions to mount and power our equipment.

 What kind of experience can we expect with Mage Internet?